Sagi-BA/Transcribe-Videos-Audios-to-text/readme.md

 ## How it works

-This application allows users to upload images and extract text from them.
+This application allows users to upload videos or any audio files and extract text from them.

 ## Install dependencies